Traders Fear and how to Defeat it on your Way to Becoming a Master Trader

 Ever since our days in the cave, we’ve been hard wired to experience fear as a mechanism for survival.
 But in the modern world, many of the things we’ve been conditioned to fear have no place in our lives anymore.
 By continually fearing antiquated boogeymen and monsters, we only impede our abilities to achieve the maximum allowed with our potential.
 While many of our modern fears can be traced to earlier, prehistoric methods of survival, the fears we face as traders are not all dissimilar.
 The four major fears experienced by traders generally stem out of a similar effort to survive.
 Traders can struggle to navigate and survive in difficult markets or even thrive in calmer times.
 Of the four most common traders fears, it is better to distinguish and understand what types of fear we’re experiencing in order to deal with the problem.
 If we know how to properly classify the fears we face, it’s a giant step closer towards resolving the fear that stops us from taking right and reasonable trades.
 Here are the big four when it comes to fear in trading.

 This basic traders fear is generally a feeling people face towards their analysis.
 This usually manifests itself in a fear to take action.
 Traders enter a trade in a less confident way and when the market starts to jiggle and play tricks, the lack of confidence grows stronger and makes traders resort to hasty and poorly thought out decisions.
-Traders might exit the trade prematurely, not trusting their analysis, etc. This can often be related to the recency effect, a feeling wherein traders tell themselves that they can’t have another loss.
+Traders might exit the trade prematurely, not trusting their technical analysis, etc. This can often be related to the recency effect, a feeling wherein traders tell themselves that they can’t have another loss.
 This fear can have devastating effects on your decision making abilities.